The Tuloy Brand

 Tuloy’s program is long-term.

 “Tuloy” in our national language means “welcome” and “continue”.
 Tuloy’s program of welcoming a child into its homes and into its school continues for many years, provided the child chooses to, until he has acquired the skills for gainful employment or livelihood.
 It is a long-term program of residential care, education and skills training, and transitioning to independent living, all of which will take at least seven years.

 Everything we do in Tuloy is deliberate and for a purpose.

 The Preventive System.

-We practice St. John Bosco’s Preventive System which uses loving kindness, reason, and religion in teaching our children right and encouraging them to do right.
+We practice St. John Bosco’s Preventive System which uses loving kindness, reason, and spirituality in teaching our children right and encouraging them to do right.
 While it is important to address their basic needs and education, we need to help them see their own goodness and what they are capable of achieving by first showing them unconditional love and compassion.
 Their past is past.

 We communicate the provision of the basic needs of shelter, food, clothing, heath care, and education to a perceptible level to convince the children that they are important, and that we really care.
 In turn, they learn to value themselves and dream and strive to succeed.

 We have Tuloy sa Don Bosco School right inside the street children village.
 It is an alternative learning system accredited by the Department of Education which recognizes learning needs and capabilities unique to its special clientele and focuses on values and skills training.
 Education at all levels is free.